MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    ![Organizational Network Analysis](./images/ona-render-graph.png)

 7. Select **Render Graph**.
 Based on the data size, it might take a few minutes for the graph to successfully load.
-No metrics are available until you do the following steps to use **Define Analysis** to choose specific metrics to analyze.
+Some metric options are unavailable until you do the following steps to **Define Analysis** for data subsets.

 ## To define a subset dataset and graph analysis